dcx86r/cmus-notify/README.md

 `file, arist, album, duration, title, tracknumber, date`

 Markup tags can be added by prepending config values with b, i, or u -- meaning bold, italicized, underlined.
-two or all can be used together, e.g. ibu:artist ui:title
+All can be used together, e.g. ibu:artist ui:title

 #### Activate in cmus: